 Reviewer I:

 We regret the oversight of comparisons with more comparable methods.
-In this new version we present comparisons with several methods that both predict structure and align sequences using data sets from the literature in Figures 1 and 2.
+In this new version of the paper, we present comparisons with several methods that both predict structure and align sequences using data sets from the literature in Figures 1 and 2.
 We included the comparison in the previous version in the supplement as the two new comparisons are more appropriate.

 As we say in the conclusions of the paper, to date we have made no effort to improve the speed of RNAG.
 We believe that the algorithms improved ability to predict structures, the principled approach taken using Liu’s theorem that permits an effective exploration of the full posterior space, and the added ability of this sampling algorithm to characterize the full posterior spaces are sufficient to justify publication.